Cost-sharing reductions is a form of financial assistance available to Marketplace enrollees.

 Keep in mind that even if you do not qualify for a cost-sharing reduction plan you may be eligible for a premium tax credit.

-→ The American Rescue Plan Act of 2021 greatly changed the calculations - now incomes over 400% of the FPL are eligible for premium tax credits.
-This change is expected to stay in place for the next two years.
+→ The American Rescue Plan Act of 2021 and the Inflation Reduction Act (IRA) of 2022 greatly changed the calculations - now incomes over 400% of the FPL are eligible for premium tax credits.
+This change is expected to stay in place through 2025.

 Who pays for cost-sharing reductions?

-The federal government reimburses each health insurance company for the estimated costs of reducing the cost-sharing that would otherwise be charged to the consumer under their standard Silver plans.
+The federal government was supposed to reimburses each health insurance company for the estimated costs of reducing the cost-sharing that would otherwise be charged to the consumer under their standard Silver plans.
+The Trump administration mucked this up.

 How are cost-sharing reduction plans decided?